dizenver/Odin-Projects/Obsidian Notes/My Dev Notes/Javascript/Errors.md

 will throw the foillowing error because `.push()` is not a String method, it’s an Array method.
 Using a String method, like `.concat`, would resolve this error.

 [Full List of Javascript Errors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors)

-### Rock Paper Scissors
-Create a program where you  play Rock Paper Scissors against a computer.

-#### Pseudocode
-`prompt()` user for input (Rock, Paper or Scissors)
-	convert to lower case and verify it is one of the three (case-sensitive answers) Generate `computerSelection` variable using `computerPlay` function.

-Push both player and computer selections through `playRound` function

-Using `loop` call `playRound` function for a 5 round game and keep score.